Birmingham Criminal Appeals Attorney

 Should the Court of Criminal Appeals deny an appeal, the appellant may petition the Supreme Court of Alabama.
 Any cases concerning federally protected rights may also be petitioned to the U.S. Supreme Court.

-Petitions for Writ of Habeas Corpus, Writ of Mandamus, and Extraordinary Writs
+Petitions for Writ of Habeas Corpus, Writ of Mandamus, & Extraordinary Writs

 Petitions to the appellate court to issue a writ or the trial court to issue a writ of habeas corpus are used in certain circumstances when, for instance, a trial court exceeds its discretion or an error has been made that allows for a writ to be issued.